Master in Philosophy, Bioethics, and Health (Specialization of Philosophy, 2 years)

 - Or another Minor of 30 ECTS consisting of courses in Philosophy and Ethics and a 6 EC paper on a philosophical subject, showing your capacity to organize your thoughts in written form can also be acceptable.
 The Examencommissie (Examination Committee) of the Faculty of Philosophy will decide about your admission.

-- For the second master's the admission requirements of that programme apply.
+- For the second master's the admission requirements of that program apply.

 Students who want to start with the Master's degree specialization Philosophy, Bioethics and Health in 2012-13 and who do not fulfill the admission requirements, may send a request for admission to the Examination committee in which is specified how they think to fulfill the requirements.